 The foundation is governed and represented by the management board.
 The management board is responsible for the strategy, financial policy and day-to-day business of the foundation.
-In 2021, the management board consisted of Mr Cornelis den Ouden.
+In 2023, the management board consisted of Mr. Cornelis den Ouden.
+Given the scope and workload of its activities, the management board currently has no need for additional members.
+The foundation will have its articles of association amended so that the management board in its capacity consists of at least one member, with the option of appointing additional members if necessary.